NWF's Adopt a Wildlife Acre Program

 - Focus on core recovery areas and key wildlife corridors

-- Prioritize domestic sheep allotments over cattle allotments (sheep create more conflict with wildlife)
+- Prioritize retiring domestic sheep allotments over cattle allotments (sheep create more conflict with wildlife)

-- Give preference to retirements that create large areas without livestock
+- Give preference to retirements that create large landscape habitats without livestock

 - Identify allotments with the greatest number and frequency of livestock losses

-- Restore wild free-ranging bison to their native grassland habitat.
+- Restore wild native fauna, including bighorn sheep, grizzly bears and bison to their native habitats.

 Adopt a Wildlife Acre Today!